December 20, 2021

 7. What is your favorite part of freelancing?

-I love two things in particular about freelancing.
-One, I get to do a variety of things.
+I love two things in particular about full-time freelancing.
+One, I get to do a variety of things and come up with article ideas all the time.
 I enjoy content strategy and editing and writing and marketing and managing teams.
 And I can do a little of all of that, or shift from doing more writing for a few months to taking on a project management client and almost no writing six months later.
 Second, I love working from home.
 Having no commute or set hours gives me more flexibility to get chores and errands done, so then I can relax more with my boyfriend at night or on the weekends.
 (Though I’m a workaholic, so it’s very easy for me to work nonstop.)

 8. What is the most challenging part of freelancing full time?

 There are two things that I find challenging about freelancing.
 One, while yes, you do make your own schedule, you are also very reliant on others’ schedules.
 For example, I need to schedule calls with clients and interviews with experts when they are free.
 So my work schedule is not fully “my” work schedule.
 Second, some days it can seem like the only feedback you get is negative feedback.
 Constructive criticism is important, however, sometimes all you get is very critical comments from an editor.
 And if you get several assignments with that kind of feedback all in one day…you can feel pretty crappy.
 (Learn about four times a freelancer was rejected and why she’s okay with it.)